 Our moot court teams travel to competitions nationwide.
 Help underwrite their expenses.

 The total annual cost of attending the J.D. program at Cornell Law School is almost $80,000 and tuition alone is nearly $60,000, making scholarships more important than ever.
 Most students who matriculate at Myron Taylor Hall receive a measure of tuition assistance, which Cornell Law School awards to individual students based on academic merit and financial need.
 Drawn from named scholarship endowments and general student financial-assistance resources, the average grant Cornell Law School made per student for the 2014-2015 academic year was more than $20,000.
 To provide a like amount each year would require a principal endowment of approximately $460,000 (assuming a 4.5% annual return-on-investment).
 However, scholarship support at any level benefits our students; the prospective $4,500 generated by an endowment of $100,000—the endowment threshold required to name the scholarship—would join funds from other sources to reach the value of our average grant.

 Pubic Interest Fellowships (PIFs) fund costs-of-living for first- and second-year students who take unpaid summer jobs with public-sector entities or non-profit organizations.
 The value of a PIF is generally $1,600 and Cornell Law School typically awards 80-100 PIFs each year.
-Students help us raise some of this money themselves by volunteering to stuff envelopes and dial telephones both before and during the PIF Phonathon, and by participating in other fund-raising activities.
+Students help us raise some of this money themselves by participating in fund-raising activities.
 The dollar value of a PIF is modest but the difference it makes is great, especially to a student who has already taken on substantial educational debt.